leleviola/arp/README.md

 - After the window opens return to the terminal (press it) because, if not, the program will not take into account the keyboard iput.
 - Rarely may happen that the drone escapes to the edges -> In this case it will be reset to the centre of the window

-**problems:** It is well known that really rarely the window can close unexpectedly.
-We are still working on this problem to find a solution and solve it in the next update.
-Unfortunately, the ncurses graphics library does not help in the development of the graphical user interface.
-The only solution is to re-run the programme from the terminal with: `./compile.sh`
+**problems:** When the parameters for the socket connection are incorrectly set, the program will not close, becouse it will wait the socket connection.
-If the terminal no longer responds to keyboard input, please close the terminal and open a new one.
+To close it the only way is to interrupt the processes with ctrl+c and close the terminal window.
-If an error occurs
+Now (after the change of the connection setting) is possible to re-run the code.